Are you looking for an easy, indoor homesteading activity to try with your kids this summer? Why not make some traditional hardtack.

 - Using a rolling pin flatten the dough to ½ inch thick.

-- Remove from oven and let cool.
+- Remove from the oven and let cool on a wire rack.

-More Traditional Hardtack Recipe Links
+More Traditional Hardtack Bread Recipe Links

 National Park Service Hardtack Recipe

-Skilled Survival Long Term Survival Bread
+Skilled Survival Long-Term Survival Bread

 American Table Civil War Hardtack Recipe